 Sovereign Debt Risk.
 Sovereign debt securities are issued or guaranteed by foreign governmental entities.
 These investments are subject to the risk that a governmental entity may delay or refuse to pay interest or repay principal on its sovereign debt, due, for example, to cash flow problems, insufficient foreign currency reserves, political considerations, the relative size of the governmental entity's debt position in relation to the economy or the failure to put in place economic reforms required by the International Monetary Fund or other multilateral agencies.
 If a governmental entity defaults, it may ask for more time in which to pay or for further loans.
-There is no legal process for collecting sovereign debts that a governmental entity has not repaid may be collected.
+There is no legal process for collecting sovereign debts that a government does not pay nor are there bankruptcy proceedings through which all or part of the sovereign debt that a governmental entity has not repaid may be collected.
 Securities issued by certain governmental entities may be lower rated securities.
 These securities are considered predominately speculative with respect to the issuer's continuing ability to make principal and interest payments.
 An economic downturn or period of rising interest rates could adversely affect the market for these securities and lead to liquidity risk.
-These risks are magnified to the extent that the Fund concentrates its investments in the sovereign debt of a single country.
-The market prices of sovereign debt, and the Fund's net asset value, may be more volatile than prices of U.S. debt obligations.
+These risks are magnified to the extent that a Fund concentrates its investments in the sovereign debt of a single country.
+The market prices of sovereign debt, and a Fund's net asset value, may be more volatile than prices of U.S. debt obligations.

 Structured Note Risk.
-The Fund may seek investment exposure to sectors through structured notes that may be exchange traded or may trade in the over-the-counter market.
+A Fund may seek investment exposure to sectors through structured notes that may be exchange traded or may trade in the over-the-counter market.
 These notes are typically issued by banks or brokerage firms, and have interest and/or principal payments which are linked to changes in the price level of certain assets or to the price performance of certain indices.
 The value of a structured note will be influenced by time to maturity, level of supply and demand for this type of note, interest rate and market volatility, changes in the issuer's credit quality rating, and economic, legal, political, events that affect the industry, and adverse changes in the index or reference asset to which payments are linked.
 In addition, there may be a lag between a change in the value of the underlying reference asset and the value of the structured note.
 Structured notes may also be subject to issuer default risk.
-The Fund is also exposed to increased transaction costs when it seeks to sell such notes in the secondary market.
+A Fund is also exposed to increased transaction costs when it seeks to sell such notes in the secondary market.

 Sub-Prime Mortgage Risk.
 Lower-quality notes, such as those considered "sub-prime" are more likely to default than those considered "prime" by a rating evaluation agency or service provider.
-An economic downturn or period of rising interest rates could adversely affect the market for sub-prime notes and reduce the Fund's ability to sell these securities.
-The lack of a liquid market for these securities could decrease the Fund's share price.
+An economic downturn or period of rising interest rates could adversely affect the market for sub-prime notes and reduce a Fund's ability to sell these securities.
+The lack of a liquid market for these securities could decrease a Fund's share price.
 Additionally, borrowers may seek bankruptcy protection which would delay resolution of security holder claims and may eliminate or materially reduce liquidity.